newaetech/CW305-Arm-DesignStart/README.md

 on to [debugging](#debugging) below).

-Simply skip over the initial part of the tutorials which deals with programming the target.
+Simply skip over the initial part of the tutorials which deals with programming the target, which means you do **not** have to call `STM32FProgrammer`.
+This is already done within Keil.
 Do not run the `%run "Helper_Scripts/Setup_Generic.ipynb"` cell; instead, use the `Setup_DesignStart.ipynb` notebook supplied [here](src/jupyter/Setup_DesignStart.ipynb)